MinBZK/poc-machine-law/doc/rfcs/RFC-001-rules-language-selection.md

 # RFC-001: Rules Language Selection

-**Status:** Accepted | **Date:** 2025-11-05 | **Authors:** Tim, Anne
+**Status:** Proposed | **Date:** 2025-11-05 | **Authors:** Tim, Anne

 ## Context

 Machine Law requires a rules language for representing Dutch government legislation computationally.
-Several established standards exist (NRML, DMN with FEEL, Datalog), each with proven track records in various domains.
+Multiple rules languages exist (DMN with FEEL, Datalog, NRML, and others), each with different characteristics and adoption levels.
 The choice of language fundamentally shapes the system's capabilities, maintainability, and ability to serve its specific mission.

 During the proof-of-concept phase, we developed and tested a custom YAML-based language.
 This language is currently used in the `regelrecht-laws` submodule, which contains implementations of over 30 Dutch laws including Zorgtoeslagwet, Algemene Ouderdomswet, Participatiewet, and others.
 The POC has validated the approach's viability for representing real-world legislation.

 ## Decision

-**Continue with and formalize the custom YAML-based rules language, with optional future conversion capabilities from established standards.**
+**Continue with and formalize the custom YAML-based rules language, with optional future conversion capabilities from existing rules languages.**

 The language:
 - Uses YAML syntax for structure and human readability
 - Defines domain-specific constructs tailored to Dutch legislation
 - Has been validated through POC implementations of actual laws
-- Can technically support conversion from established formats (DMN, NRML, Datalog); implemented when stakeholders need it
 - Provides precise semantics matching our computational requirements

 ## Why